 - OT networks have traditionally been physically isolated.
 Perimeter protection and access control have been widely used to protect the confidentiality of processes, operational data, users and equipment.
 While access from outside is strictly controlled, operational data flows to the outside have also been restricted.
-With 5G, this physical isolation is no longer maintained and logical isolation mechanisms and physical radio layer protections (jamming protection) are needed. - Within the perimeter, the users, equipment and processes form a single trust domain.
+With 5G, this physical isolation is no longer maintained and logical isolation mechanisms and physical radio layer protections (jamming protection) are needed.
+OT networks have traditionally been physically isolated. needed.
+Access on the part of the 5G telecommunications provider to the OT's operational data must be prevented by data isolation between the data owner (OT operator) and the telecommunications service provider in the instance of PNI-NPN scenarios.
+Additionally, OT device access to NPNs and PLMNs needs to be controlled.
+Due to the existence of physical perimeter security, stateof-the-art authentication mechanisms (such as those - Within the perimeter, the users, equipment and processes form a single trust domain.
 Third parties are not typically allowed within the perimeter, except for certain remote maintenance tasks that do not impact real-time operations.
 Further operational boundaries within factories may be used to ensure segregation of operational duties and to protect privacy (need-to-know principle) in accordance with regulatory requirements.
 A 5G telecommunications operator would not be part of this trust domain and additional end-to-end encryption and integrity protection mechanisms might therefore be needed.
 Access on the part of the 5G telecommunications provider to the OT's operational data must be prevented by data isolation between the data owner (OT operator) and the telecommunications service provider in the instance of PNI-NPN scenarios.
 Additionally, OT device access to NPNs and PLMNs needs to be controlled.